codeborne/jvm2dts/README.md

 * Kotlin nullability support (add ? to TypeScript fields if @Nullable annotation is present on Java fields)
   * Kotlin uses `org.jetbrains.annotations.Nullable`, but it's better to support any annotation with name `Nullable`
-  * While a declared annotation check exists, getting a Nullable annotation in Reflection doesn't appear to work, both getDeclaredAnnotations and getAnnotations return null?
+  * While a declared annotation check exists, getting a Nullable annotation in Reflection doesn't appear to work, both getDeclaredAnnotations and getAnnotations return null? (probably RetentionPolicy)

 * Support for traversing sub-packages recursively?